trickstercache/trickster/docs/developer/origin-extensibility.md

 - `UnmarshalTimeseries` deserializes an HTTP Response time series payload into a Go struct

-- `MarshalTimeseries` seralizes a time-series struct into a serialized byte slice.
+- `MarshalTimeseries` serializes a time-series struct into a serialized byte slice.

 - `UnmarshalInstantaneous` deserializes an HTTP Response instantaneous payload into a Go struct.
 This may not be applicable to every potential Origin Type.